Joshua Tree National Park Will Be Shut Down On Thursday To Repair All Of The Damage Caused By Vandals

 On Tuesday morning, officials at Joshua Tree National Park announced that the park will be shut down to “allow park staff to address sanitation, safety, and resource protection issues in the park that have arisen during the lapse in appropriation.”

-As The Hill report, despite the fact that the bulk of visitors to the park were fully respectful of the environment, the ones who were not created a big enough mess that the damage must now be addressed and fixed, which park officials have acknowledged in their statement.
+As the Hill reports, despite the fact that the bulk of visitors to the park were fully respectful of the environment, the ones who were not created a big enough mess that the damage must now be addressed and fixed, which park officials have acknowledged in their statement.

-Once the shutdown of Joshua Tree National Park has commenced on Thursday, the many maintenance issues that need to be addressed will be taking place and paid for through past entrance fees into the park, although law enforcement officers and the majority of workers here still will not be paid for their work.
+Once the shutdown of Joshua Tree National Park has commenced on Thursday, the many maintenance issues that need to be addressed will be taking place and paid for through past entrance fees into the park, although law enforcement officers and the majority of workers will not be immediately paid for their work.